mckeeh3/akka-streams-chirper-client/README.md

 # Akk Streams Chirper Client

-This is a demonstration project that introduces some of the features of [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html?language=java) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html?language=java).
+This project is a demonstration project that introduces some of the features of [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html?language=java) and [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html?language=java).